Physical processes in protoplanetary disks: Disk dispersal

-\begin{svgraybox} It is highly likely that some level of net magnetic field threads disks whose surfaces are heated to $c_s > v_K$ by high energy radiation, leading to hybrid MHD / photoevaporative winds.
-There has been some work studying how MHD and line-driven winds interact \cite{proga00}, but rather little is known of the observational or theoretical consequences of hybrid wind models in the protoplanetary disk context. \end{svgraybox}
+\begin{svgraybox} \begin{itemize} \item High-energy radiation in the form of FUV, EUV and X-ray photons heats the upper layers of protoplanetary disks, and drives a thermal wind from radii where the hot gas is unbound. \item Photoevaporative winds lead to distinct dispersal pathways for relatively isolated disks (where the high energy flux comes from the central star) and disks in rich clusters where FUV from massive stars dominates. \item Both thermal (photoevaporative) and MHD driving may contribute to disk evolution and dispersal, though the latter depends on the persistence of a significant net magnetic flux to late times. \end{itemize} \end{svgraybox}

-\begin{acknowledgement} My work on protoplanetary disk physics and planet formation has been supported by the National Science Foundation, by NASA under the Origins of Solar Systems and Astrophysics Theory programs, and by the Space Telescope Science Institute.
-I acknowledge the hospitality of the IIB at the University of Liverpool, where much of this chapter was written. \end{acknowledgement}
+\begin{acknowledgement} My work on protoplanetary disk physics and planet formation has been supported by the National Science Foundation, by NASA under the Origins of Solar Systems, Exoplanet Research and Astrophysics Theory programs, and by the Space Telescope Science Institute.
+I acknowledge the hospitality of the IIB at the University of Liverpool, where much of this chapter was written, and thank Kaitlin Kratter for an informal review of the manuscript. \end{acknowledgement}